MrWorldWideHandsome/Qiime/README.md

 BIOC3301 ReadMe report codes

-The Qiime folder contains the codes that were used for Metagenomic analysis of soil micrbiome
+The Qiime folder contains the codes that were used for Metagenomic analysis of soil micrbiome Codes need to be downloaded to be read as it is in TextEditor format (mac).
+There were some errors pushing vim files to GitHub, so we had to resort to uploading files to GitHub.

 Order of the codes used:
 <b>